Georgette Mosbacher: Business career

-After serving as a consultant to the company since 1999, in 2000 Mosbacher was appointed chief executive officer of Borghese, a prominent cosmetics manufacturer based in New York City.
+After working as a consultant to the company since 1999, in 2000 Mosbacher was appointed chief executive officer of Borghese, a prominent cosmetics manufacturer based in New York City.
 She also took on the role of president, and by 2006 had been appointed chairwoman.
 The Borghese brand had first started in the 14th century in Italy, using minerals and ingredients from Tuscany.
 Upon becoming CEO, she closed half of the line's outlets to retain exclusivity, and reduced the number of items to focus on core products.
 During her early years at Borghese, she helped the company expand its global operations and establish a wide distribution network in China.

 Political career

-A longtime Republican, Mosbacher served as a co-chair of the Republican National Committee’s Finance Committee, and she has furthermore been involved with the National Republican Senatorial Committee and the New Republican Majority Fund.
-She was New York State's Republican National Committeewomen for more than a decade, and was also the first woman to serve as the general chairman of the Republican Governors Association, a role she continued to hold as of 2001.
+A longtime Republican, Mosbacher was a co-chair of the Republican National Committee’s Finance Committee, and she has furthermore been involved with the National Republican Senatorial Committee and the New Republican Majority Fund.
+She was New York State's Republican National Committeewomen for more than a decade, and was also the first woman to be general chairman of the Republican Governors Association, a role she continued to hold as of 2001.
 Mosbacher was a presidential appointee to the US Advisory Board for Trade Policy and Negotiations, a gubernatorial appointee as a New York Commissioner of Racing, and a mayoral appointee for trustee of the New York Hudson River Park Trust.
 She has also been involved with the National Women's Economic Alliance.
 On November 19, 2015, it was announced that President Obama had nominated her to be a member of the United States Advisory Commission on Public Diplomacy.